endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 twitimg: pic.twitter.com/nTFzCRSFT8

 It would have been nice to include everyone this week but our spotlighted team from last week, the Cleveland Browns, couldn't pull the upset and as a result they will be partly left out from this week's visual representation.
-Initially I thought this was inconvenient and a break in the streak of good luck I've had in the way the season has played out been conveniently aligned with the visuals picked out but then I realized this is equally perfect and suits the Browns' season just right.
+Initially I thought this was inconvenient and a break in the streak of good luck I've had in the way the season has played out, being conveniently aligned with the visuals picked out, but then I realized this is equally perfect and suits the Browns' season just right.

 Last week we looked at the universe of possible outcomes for each team over thousands of simulated seasons.
-This week we look at reality to date.
+This week, with every team having played eight games, we look at reality to date.

 Below is a treemap (wiki link) that shows the share of wins by team, division, and conference as a spatial representation.
 This is done by grouping division teams spatially and by color, and splitting the conferences.
 Additionally the user may toggle between the two wins representations: straight up (SUP) and against the spread (ATS).